To add a static IP route

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip \Parameters\PersistentRoutes

-•All symbolic names used for destination or gateway are looked up in the network and computer name database files (Networks and Hosts), which are stored in the local systemroot\System32\Drivers\Etc folder.
+symbolic names used for destination or gateway are looked up in the

-•If a route addition fails, you can use the tracert command to verify that the gateway specified is directly reachable from the same subnet as this computer.
+a route addition fails, you can use the tracert command to verify that

 To remove a static IP route